Holidays to Sardinia shouldn't just be spent on the sand, there are countless things to do in Sardinia without going to the beach - here are ten.

 Given its sprawling countryside, Sardinia’s farming heritage is a key element of the island’s character and it is an industry that still strives today.
 Local produce adorns the menus of the majority of traditional eateries in Sardinia, and you yourself can pick up some of this produce at one of the island’s local markets.
 One of the most colourful and atmospheric can be found in the shape of Pula Market, held every Tuesday and found in Southern Sardinia.

 6. Go sailing

 Sailing is one of the most popular outdoor activities in the whole of Sardinia.
 The island has become renowned as a perfect destination for both competitive and leisure sailing, and it is one of the best ways to appreciate the beauty of the island’s coastline.
-Find out more about our sailing opportunities in Sardinia.

 7. Discover old Cagliari